eric1234/wd/MOTIVATIONS.md

 First I will say this method is limited to folks who spend their day mostly at the computer.
 There is the assumption that if you are not at the computer you are not working.
-If that isn't work job then this software is not for you.
+If that isn't your job then this software is not for you.

 Assume User Failure
 ===================